UK should only hold immigrants in detention centres for 28 days, inquiry says | Law-Order

 - Country:

-About 20,000 people are currently detained in one of seven immigration removal centres, either before they are deported or while they await permission to enter Britain.
-There is currently no time limit on how long someone can be detained, though it will usually be unlawful to keep someone in detention if they cannot be removed in a reasonable time.
+About 20,000 people are currently detained in one of seven immigration removal centres, awaiting either deportation or permission to enter Britain.
+There is currently no limit on how long someone can be detained, though it will usually be unlawful to keep someone in detention if they cannot be removed within a reasonable time.

-However, some detainees at Brook House immigration removal centre, near Gatwick Airport in southeast England, were held there for up to two years, the inquiry heard.
+However, some detainees at Brook House immigration removal centre near Gatwick Airport in southeast England were held for up to two years, the inquiry heard.
 Tuesday's report comes as Britain's ruling Conservatives and the opposition Labour party spar over the issue of immigration, which is set to be a major battleground in a national election expected next year.

 Eves found 19 incidents between April and August 2017, which she said amounted to a breach of detainees' right to freedom from inhuman or degrading treatment.
 She found that force was used against detainees too often and that "dangerous techniques" of restraining individuals were used by staff.